 Customer shipments are planned to begin by the end of November.
 The C11e transducer is optimal for infraclavicular, supraclavicular and femoral blocks.
 Its curved array format displays the structures surrounding a nerve that need to be monitored while inserting a needle or catheter.
 "The C11e transducer yields a crisp image for nerve block placement and its small size allows for greater ease-of-use and precision," said Jacques Chelly, MD, Professor and Vice Chair of Clinical Research and Director of Acute Intervention and Perioperatve Pain Service at the University of Pittsburgh Medical Center's Presbyterian Shady Side Hospital.
 "Its addition to the MicroMaxx system's suite of transducers underscores the thoughtful, consistent, and high-quality product design and service that characterize Sonosite's uncommon commitment to the anesthesiologist."

 "Sonosite understands that the regional anesthesiologists' needs cannot be adequately met with a single transducer," said Thomas J. Dugan, Senior Vice President for Global Marketing and U.S. Sales.
-"Relying on the input of leading anesthesiologists, Sonosite designed the easy-to-use MicroMaxx system with the precise features that an anesthesiologist needs - exceptional 2D image quality to monitor needle-nerve interaction and to visualize local anesthetic spread; the durability to withstand the rigors of the perioperative environment, including a water-resistant keyboard that can be wiped down and sanitized; and a proper selection of transducers designed specifically to image multiple anatomical locations and body types.
+"Relying on the input of leading anesthesiologists, Sonosite designed the easy-to-use MicroMaxx system with the precise features that an anesthesiologist needs - exceptional 2D image quality to monitor needle-nerve interaction and to visualize local anesthetic spread; the durability to withstand the rigors of the perioperative care environment, including a water-resistant keyboard that can be wiped down and sanitized; and a proper selection of transducers designed specifically to image multiple anatomical locations and body types.

 " Sonosite's line of transducers provides exceptional visual acuity for imaging the interscalene, supraclavicular, infraclavicular, sciatic, femoral, popliteal, lumbar plexus and other epidurals.
 Sonosite is one of the first ultrasound companies with transducers that have regulatory clearance for epidural and lumbar plexus imaging.
 The C11e transducer is on display at Sonosite's booth, # 939, at the American Society of Anesthesiologists' Annual Meeting at McCormick Place in Chicago, October 14 - 18.
 The C11e ultrasound transducer, newly introduced by Sonosite for the MicroMaxx system, is optimal for imaging the infraclavicular, supraclavicular and femoral nerves for the placement of nerve blocks and catheters.
 Its curved array format displays the structures surrounding a nerve that need to be monitored while delivering a regional anesthetic.